crisluengo/doxpp/docs_src/commands.md

 Note that this inserts an admonition (`!!! see`) that the backend must interpret to create the heading, and optionally box the whole paragraph.

-This command is expected to be on its own on a line.
+This command is expected to be on its own on a line, and must be followed by an empty line.
+The `<name>` elements can spread over multiple lines.
 Cannot occur inside the brief description.

 \subsection command_subpage Command `\‍subpage`